About Us

 Our Team

-The Elevyst team combines our unique backgrounds in harm reduction, social work, public health, healthcare, advocacy, and health education to best support the goals of our clients.
+The Elevyst team includes people with unique backgrounds in harm reduction, social work, public health, healthcare, advocacy, and health education to best support the goals of our clients.

-• Jessica Hessler (she/her) is the Chief Operating Officer and co-founder of Elevyst.
+• Jessica Hessler (she/her) is the Chief Officer of Digital and Educational Content Development and co-founder of Elevyst.
 She received her Master of Public Health in Behavioral and Community Health Sciences and Master of Social Work in Community Organizing and Social Action from the University of Pittsburgh.
 Prior to attending the University of Pittsburgh, she received her Bachelor of Arts in Design Studies/Design Management from the Herberger Institute for Design and the Arts at Arizona State University.
 Her academic and professional experiences have been centered in social justice and advocacy for equity across a variety of issues, including affordable housing and housing insecurity, access to healthcare, and, predominantly, harm reduction.

 In addition to her work at Elevyst, she is currently an adjunct faculty professor at the University of Pittsburgh’s School of Public Health.
 She previously served as a board member for Alpha House and The Open Door and as the chair of the development committee for Prevention Point Pittsburgh.